 Recently, access to short-term health insurance plans has been expanded.
-These policies are designed to provide coverage during transition periods, such as when someone is between jobs or is coming off their parents’ health insurance plan.
-In most cases, short-term health insurance plans are only a viable option for applicants who are healthy and have no pre-existing conditions.
-Short term plans are not “qualified health plans” (ACA or Obamacare).
+These policies are designed to provide coverage during transition periods such as, when someone is unemployed or is coming off their parents’ health insurance plan.
+In most cases, short-term health insurance plans are only a viable option for applicants who are healthy and have few pre-existing conditions.
+Short term plans are not “qualified health plans” (ACA or Obamacare) and are medically underwritten.

 In addition to this, association health plans have recently been expanded.
-Like ACA-compliant on exchange Marketplace plans, AHPs have to provide coverage for pre-existing conditions to the extent that the plan covers that specific condition, and applicants cannot be rejected due to their medical history or charged a higher rate because of their health status.
-However, similar to short-term health insurance plans, AHPs have relatively “skinny” coverage, making them a realistic option only for healthy individuals.
+Like ACA-compliant on exchange Marketplace plans, AHPs must provide coverage for pre-existing conditions to the extent that the plan covers that specific condition, and applicants cannot be rejected due to their medical history.
+They also cannot be charged a higher rate because of their health status.
+However, like short-term health insurance plans, AHPs have relatively “skinny” coverage, making them a realistic option only for healthy individuals.

-In most cases, those with pre-existing conditions will not find the coverage that they need from an off-exchange health insurance plan.
+In most cases, those with pre-existing conditions will not find the coverage that they need from an off-exchange NON-ACA (Obamacare) health insurance plan.

 Getting Great Health Insurance Coverage with Nevada Insurance Enrollment

 Finding great health insurance that won’t break the bank is challenging enough, but shopping for health insurance when you have a pre-existing condition can feel even more daunting.
 If you’re looking for a health insurance plan that includes coverage for the prescription medications that you need and your preferred medical care providers, we’re here to help.
 At Nevada Insurance Enrollment, our health insurance agents specialize in helping Nevada residents wade through numerous options available to find a health insurance policy that fits their needs and budget.
-Our specialty is helping Nevadans with qualified health plans (ACA/Obamacare).
+Our specialty is helping our clients enroll in qualified health plans (ACA/Obamacare).